Wolverine971/9takes/src/blog/enneagram/communication-tips.md

 ---
 title: 'Enneagram communication tips'
-description: "Different personalities have subtle quirks to how they communicate, here are some tips to optimize your communication with them"
+description: 'Different personalities have subtle quirks to how they communicate, here are some tips to optimize your communication with them'
 author: 'DJ Wayne'
 date: '2023-02-27'
 published: true